CodingNomads/mentor-docs/docs/07_payment.md

 ## Monthly Payment Process

 To receive payment, it is only necessary that you have your time tracked with TopTracker.
+TopTracker automatically sends us an invoice each month for each of your students (projects).

 Please keep the following in mind:

 - **Time Tracking:** Since you are keeping time in TopTracker and we have access to these time entries, you don't need to send us anything additional once we have your payment details.
 - **Hour Matching:** Please make sure that the hours on your TopTracker report accurately reflect the time you worked.

-We will process your invoice no later than the 15th day of the month.
+We will process your invoice no later than the 15th day of the following month.

 For example: For the hours you worked in **December**, you will be paid by **January 15**.